Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 ## Example Usage

-This short script gives an example of inference where the neural network is loaded once and applied to denoise multiple images:
+This short script is available as `example_denoiser.py` and gives an example of inference where the neural network is loaded once and used to denoise multiple times:

 ```python
 import numpy as np